 Once you’ve installed it on your Mac and run it, the main screen is about as simple as can be.
 You log into your Instagram account in the top panel, providing your username and Instagram password.
 That then gets stored in the app’s memory so you don’t need to re-enter it every time.

 The rest is just a drop panel.
 You can drag one or multiple photos onto it or use the + button to open the usual dialog to browse for them.
+A recent update has also added the ability to upload videos.

 Once you’ve added a photo, you can choose whether to display it cropped as a square or in a rectangular format using the small arrows in the bottom left of the image.
 You can post photos with aspect ratios between 1.91:1 and 4:5.